If thyroid medication ‘corrects’ hypothyroidism, shouldn’t it remove all symptoms?

 Some thyroid patients find that they require T3 medication or Natural Desiccated Thyroid meds in order to feel well.
 As with everything, we’re all different and our needs can differ too.
 There are different brands of thyroid medication as well.
 You could try another type or brand to see if one works better for you.

-You Have Poor Adrenal Health
+4. You Have Poor Adrenal Health

-Adrenal fatigue (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction) seems very common with hypothyroidism.
+Adrenal dysfunction (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction) seems very common with hypothyroidism.
 If you have any symptoms of adrenal issues, such as fatigue, weight gain, sleep disruptions, craving salty and sugary foods etc. then you may benefit from completing testing to check for adrenal issues.
 Addressing any adrenal dysfunction helps many people to feel well again and get their thyroid meds working optimally.

-You Have Vitamin Deficiencies or Low Levels
+5. You Have Nutrient Deficiencies or Low Levels

 If you’re wondering what vitamins to consider supplementing, have a read here.
 However, it is advised not to supplement anything until you’ve confirmed you are low or deficient through testing.

-Your Hashimoto’s isn’t Addressed
+6. Your Hashimoto’s isn’t Addressed

 Have you checked if you have the autoimmune disease Hashimoto’s Thyroiditis?